Understanding your health

 Scientifically reviewed by:

 Approximately 60 to 80% of adults will experience back pain at some point in their lives.
 Lumbar disc herniation is one of the most common causes of severe pain that radiates down the leg.
-This condition particularly affects people between the ages of 35 and 55.
+This condition particularly affects people between the ages of 35 and 55, a period when the disc deteriorates but you are still very physically active.

-Here's the good news: most herniated discs heal naturally without surgery.
-Large hernias that appear worrisome on your MRI images often heal better than small ones.
-Research shows that 80 to 90% of people can avoid surgery with appropriate conservative treatment.
+Here's the good news: most herniated discs heal naturally without surgery within 6 to 12 months.1 Large hernias that appear worrisome on your MRI images often heal better than small ones.5 Research shows that 80 to 90% of people can avoid surgery with appropriate conservative treatment, including physical therapy for lower back pain.4

 You will discover what a lumbar disc herniation really is, why some herniations cause symptoms while others remain silent, how your body naturally heals this condition, and how physical therapy accelerates your recovery without resorting to invasive procedures.

-A lumbar disc herniation occurs when the nucleus pulposus (the soft, gelatinous center of the disc) protrudes through the annulus fibrosus, the tough layers surrounding it.
-This protrusion can compress the nerves passing nearby.
+A lumbar disc herniation occurs when the nucleus pulposus, the soft, gelatinous center of the disc, protrudes through the annulus fibrosus, the tough layers surrounding it.
+This protrusion can compress the nerves that pass nearby.
 This phenomenon occurs mainly between the L4-L5 and L5-S1 vertebrae, the two discs in your lower back that work the hardest.

 Intervertebral discs act as cushions between your vertebrae.
-They consist of a nucleus pulposus (soft, gelatinous center) surrounded by a tough fibrous ring.¹ When the ring weakens or tears, the soft center migrates outward.
+They are composed of a soft inner core surrounded by a tough outer ring.
+When the ring weakens or tears, the soft center migrates outward and can put pressure on nearby nerve structures.

-The L4-L5 and L5-S1 levels account for 95% of all lumbar disc herniations.⁴ These segments bear the heaviest loads.
-They undergo the greatest flexion movements when you bend over.
+The L4-L5 and L5-S1 levels account for 95% of all lumbar disc herniations.
+These segments bear the heaviest loads on your spine.
+They undergo the greatest flexion movements when you bend over, which explains their vulnerability to disc injuries.

 The presence of a herniated disc on an MRI does not necessarily mean that it is causing your symptoms.
-Studies show that 30 to 40% of pain-free individuals under the age of 60 have herniated discs on imaging.⁵ To better understand all the possible causes and available treatment options, visit our page on lower back pain.
+Studies show that 30 to 40% of pain-free individuals under the age of 60 have herniated discs on imaging.1 To better understand all the possible causes and available treatment options, see our comprehensive guide to back pain.

-Here's something reassuring: sequestrations and large extrusions resolve more completely than small protrusions.³ Larger hernias cause increased vascular and immunological exposure.
-This reaction facilitates elimination by immune cells.
+Sequestration represents the stage at which a fragment of the nucleus detaches completely and migrates into the spinal canal.
+Paradoxically, sequestrations and large extrusions are resorbed more completely than small protrusions.
+Larger hernias cause increased vascular and immunological exposure, which facilitates their elimination by immune cells.

 Symptoms include lower back pain, pain that radiates down the leg along specific nerve pathways, numbness or tingling in the legs or feet, and muscle weakness.
 The pain typically worsens when you sit, bend over, or cough.

 A lumbar disc herniation produces two distinct categories of symptoms.
 Local symptoms result from inflammation of the spinal structures.
 They cause central lumbar pain, morning stiffness, and limited flexion movements.
-Local pain worsens with positions that increase intradiscal pressure: prolonged sitting, forward bending, coughing, and sneezing.¹¹
+Local pain worsens with positions that increase intradiscal pressure, such as prolonged sitting, forward bending, coughing, and sneezing.

 Radicular symptoms occur when a lumbar disc herniation compresses or irritates a nerve root.
-The compression causes radicular pain (pain that follows the path of a nerve) in the corresponding skin area (dermatome).
-It also causes paresthesia (numbness, tingling) and motor weakness.¹² Patients describe radicular pain as sharp, electric, burning, or throbbing.
-It follows a specific anatomical path along your lower limb.
+The compression causes radicular pain that follows the path of a nerve in the corresponding skin area.
+It also causes paresthesia in the form of numbness and tingling, as well as motor weakness.
+Patients describe radicular pain as sharp, electric, burning, or throbbing.
+It follows a specific anatomical path along the lower limb.

-A lumbar disc herniation with compression of the L5 or S1 root frequently causes sciatica (pain that radiates down the sciatic nerve).
+A lumbar disc herniation with compression of the L5 or S1 root frequently causes sciatica, the characteristic pain that radiates down the sciatic nerve.
 See our comprehensive guide to lumbar radiculopathy for an in-depth understanding of this nerve compression.
-Less frequently, a high disc herniation (L2-L3 or L3-L4) can compress the crural nerve roots.
+Less commonly, a high disc herniation at the L2-L3 or L3-L4 levels can compress the crural nerve roots.
 This causes cruralgia with pain radiating down the front of the thigh.

 The phenomenon of centralization is a favorable prognostic sign.
-Centralization occurs when repeated movements or sustained positions cause pain to progress from a distal location (leg) to a more central location (lower back).¹⁴ This pattern suggests that we can reduce lumbar disc herniation mechanically.
-Conversely, you should avoid peripheralization (pain that migrates from the back to the leg) during treatment.
+Centralization occurs when repeated movements or sustained positions cause pain to progress from a distal location in the leg to a more central location in the lower back.
+This pattern suggests that we can mechanically reduce the lumbar disc herniation.
+Conversely, you should avoid peripheralization, or pain that migrates from the back to the leg, during treatment.

 A lumbar disc herniation rarely results from a single event.
 It is the result of a cumulative process called disc degeneration, which begins as early as age 30.
 This process combines progressive degeneration, repeated mechanical stress, and individual risk factors.

-This process begins at age 30.
+The degenerative process begins as early as age 30.
 Your nucleus pulposus gradually loses water and protein.
 The reduction in hydration decreases the disc's ability to distribute loads evenly.
 Localized stress concentrations are created on the annulus fibrosus.
-Cracks gradually develop in the annulus.
-They weaken the structural strength.
+Cracks gradually develop in the annulus and weaken its structural strength.
 Eventually, mechanical stress causes complete rupture.
-Even modest stress can be enough.
-That's why you can hurt your back picking up a pencil.
+Even modest stress can be enough, which is why you can hurt your back just by picking up a pencil.

-Mechanical factors play a decisive role.
+Mechanical factors play a decisive role in the development of herniated discs.
 Axial compression occurs when you carry vertical loads.
 Flexion combined with compression occurs when you lift objects.
-Rotation combined with flexion occurs during twisting movements under load.⁷ Shear stresses increase intradiscal pressure (pressure inside the disc), which can reach 2-3 times your body weight during daily activities.
-Prolonged sitting increases intradiscal pressure by 40% compared to standing.⁸
+Rotation combined with flexion occurs during twisting movements while carrying loads.
+Shear stresses increase the pressure inside the disc, which can reach 2-3 times your body weight during daily activities.
+Prolonged sitting increases intradiscal pressure by 40% compared to standing.

-Lumbar disc herniation shares a complex relationship with degenerative disc disease (DDD, progressive disc deterioration).
+Lumbar disc herniation shares a complex relationship with degenerative disc disease.
 The two conditions are not synonymous.
-DDD represents a continuum of changes including dehydration, loss of disc height, and osteophyte formation.
-Disc herniation represents a focal rupture event.
-A disc herniation can occur in a relatively healthy disc under extreme stress.
-More commonly, it occurs as a complication of pre-existing DDD.
-To distinguish disc herniation from other sources of lumbar pain, see our guide on lumbar sprain, which affects the ligaments, and our article on lumbar osteoarthritis, which affects the facet joints.
+Disc degeneration represents a continuum of changes including dehydration, loss of disc height, and osteophyte formation.
+A herniated disc represents a focal event of rupture.
+To distinguish a herniated disc from other sources of lumbar pain, see our guide on lumbar sprain, which affects the ligaments, and our article on lumbar osteoarthritis, which affects the facet joints.

-We diagnose lumbar disc herniation through a clinical examination that includes neurological tests (muscle strength, sensitivity, reflexes) and the straight leg raise test (Lasègue test).
+We diagnose lumbar disc herniation through a clinical examination that includes neurological tests to assess muscle strength, sensitivity, and reflexes, as well as the straight leg raise test known as Lasègue's test.
 MRI provides detailed visualization.
 However, clinical findings determine the functional impact and guide treatment decisions.

-Clinical examination forms the basis of diagnosis.
-Imaging confirms and characterizes the structural abnormality.
-Structured clinical examination includes a detailed history of symptoms, observation of posture and gait, assessment of lumbar range of motion, palpation of tender areas, and specific neurological and orthopedic tests.¹⁵
+Clinical examination forms the basis of diagnosis, while imaging confirms and characterizes the structural abnormality.
+Structured clinical examination includes a detailed history of symptoms, observation of posture and gait, assessment of lumbar range of motion, palpation of tender areas, and specific neurological and orthopedic tests.

 Neurological tests assess the functional integrity of potentially compressed nerve roots.
-Sensory testing evaluates sensitivity to light touch in each dermatome (area of skin innervated by a specific nerve root).
-The motor examination assesses muscle strength: knee extension for L4, ankle dorsiflexion and toe extension for L5, ankle plantar flexion for S1.¹³ We systematically test tendon reflexes.
-The abolition or asymmetric decrease of a reflex suggests radiculopathy (compression or irritation of a nerve root) at the corresponding level.
+Sensory testing evaluates sensitivity to light touch in each area of skin innervated by a specific nerve root.
+The motor examination assesses muscle strength according to specific patterns: knee extension for L4, ankle dorsiflexion and toe extension for L5, and ankle plantar flexion for S1.
+We systematically test tendon reflexes.
+The abolition or asymmetric decrease of a reflex suggests radiculopathy at the corresponding level.

-The straight leg raise test is the most sensitive orthopedic test.
-It detects lumbar disc herniation with nerve compression in patients under 60 years of age.
-We perform the test in a supine position.
-Your therapist passively raises your symptomatic leg with your knee fully extended.¹⁶ A positive test reproduces radicular pain at less than 60 degrees of elevation (not just muscle tension).
+The straight leg raise test is the most sensitive orthopedic test for detecting lumbar disc herniation with nerve compression in patients under 60 years of age.
+We perform the test with the patient lying down.
+Your therapist passively raises your symptomatic leg with your knee fully extended.
+A positive test reproduces radicular pain at less than 60 degrees of elevation, not just muscle tension.
 The contralateral test has an even higher specificity.

 What imaging tests confirm a herniated disc?

-Magnetic resonance imaging (MRI) is the gold standard examination.
-It visualizes lumbar disc herniations and their effects on neural structures with superior soft tissue resolution, without radiation exposure.¹⁷ T2-weighted sequences show the herniated disc as an intermediate signal area protruding into the spinal canal or intervertebral foramen.
+Magnetic resonance imaging is the gold standard examination.
+It visualizes lumbar disc herniations and their effects on neural structures with superior soft tissue resolution, without radiation exposure.
+T2-weighted sequences show the herniated disc as an intermediate signal area protruding into the spinal canal or intervertebral foramen.

-Computed tomography (CT scan) is an acceptable alternative.
-We use it when MRI is contraindicated (pacemakers, ferromagnetic implants, severe claustrophobia).
-CT offers excellent resolution of bone structures.
-Its resolution of soft tissues remains inferior to MRI.¹⁸
+Computed tomography (CT) is an acceptable alternative that we use when MRI is contraindicated, particularly in patients with pacemakers, ferromagnetic implants, or severe claustrophobia.
+CT offers excellent resolution of bone structures, but its resolution of soft tissues remains inferior to MRI.

-Plain radiographs (X-rays) do not directly visualize discs or nerves.
-They remain useful for ruling out other causes of low back pain: fractures, spondylolisthesis, and major deformities.
+Simple X-rays do not directly visualize discs or nerves.
+They remain useful for ruling out other causes of lower back pain such as fractures, spondylolisthesis, and major deformities.

 Why do some herniated discs cause no symptoms?